Battlertrunks/express-node-merit-badge/readme.md

   - Make sure all the tests are Checked
   - Then Click "Run Backend Merit Badge"
 - Note: make sure you run the tests against a fresh start of the API since data is added and removed by the tests

+- Expanding the readme because I need to do some more git stuff :)